blorente/GSoC-proposals/macventure.md

 Taking advantage of the test-driven model described above, I will implement the Macintosh engine first, then aggresively refactor to abstract the subsystems mentioned above, and lastly implement the Apple II port support.

-The development will focus on Shadowgate support as a main goal, and then add support for the other games.
+The development will focus on Shadowgate support as a main goal, and then add support for the other games as a separate milestone.

 - **May 23rd - May 29th**:
     - Implement main loop of the game, and successfully add a new engine project to ScummVM.